caiocarneloz/pycc/README.md

-# Python Particle Competition and Cooperation
+# Particle Competition and Cooperation
-**Python code for the semi-supervised learning method particle competition and cooperation**
+Python code for the semi-supervised learning method particle competition and cooperation

 If you use this algorithm, please cite the original publication: